McRaeAlex/AlpineToast/README.md

 The library aims to be configurable for the 99% use case an forkable for the last 1%.

-AlpineToast does not use the alpinejs library but follows the simplicity of the project.
+AlpineToast does not use the [Alpine](https://github.com/alpinejs/alpine) library but follows the simplicity of the project.

 ## Demo